-15 Substituted for the word [sixty] with effect from 17.08.2017 vide Notf no. 22/2017 - CT dt.
+37 Substituted for the word [sixty] with effect from 17.08.2017 vide NN-22/2017 - CT dt.
 17.08.2017

-16 Inserted vide Notf no. 34/2017 - CT dt.
+38 Inserted vide NN-34/2017 - CT dt.
 15.09.2017

-- (c) the goods held in stock by him have not been purchased from an unregistered supplier and where purchased, he pays the tax under sub-section (4) of section 9: - (d) he shall pay tax under sub-section (3) or sub-section (4) of section 9 on inward supply of goods or services or both; - (e) he was not engaged in the manufacture of goods as notified under clause (e) of sub-section (2) of section 10, during the preceding financial year; - (f) he shall mention the words -composition taxable person, not eligible to collect tax on supplies // at the top of the bill of supply issued by him; and - (g) he shall mention the words -composition taxable person on every notice or signboard displayed at a prominent place at his principal place of business and at every additional place or places of business. - (2) The registered person paying tax under section 10 may not file a fresh intimation every year and he may continue to pay tax under the said section subject to the provisions of the Act and these rules.
+- supplier and where purchased, he pays the tax under sub-section (4) of section 9; - (d) he shall pay tax under sub-section (3) or sub-section (4) of section 9 on inward supply of goods or services or both; - (e) he was not engaged in the manufacture of goods as notified under clause (e) of sub-section (2) of section 10, during the preceding financial year; - (f) he shall mention the words -composition taxable person, not eligible to collect tax on supplies at the top of the bill of supply issued by him; and - (g) he shall mention the words -composition taxable person on every notice or signboard displayed at a prominent place at his principal place of business and at every additional place or places of business. - (2) The registered person paying tax under section 10 may not file a fresh intimation every year and he may continue to pay tax under the said section subject to the provisions of the Act and these rules.

-6. Validity of composition levy.
+6. Validity of composition levy